 These parameters indicate the offset/segment portion of memory address corresponding to a memory dump data word for the end of a packet.
-For the last packet at the end of a memory dump, these parameters should reflect the SET_MEM_DUMP_END_OFFSET_DAP/ICP command or the SET_MEM_DUMP_END_SEGMENT DAP/ICP command.
+For the last packet at the end of a memory dump, these parameters should reflect the SET\MEM\DUMP\END\OFFSET\DAP/ICP command or the SET\MEM\DUMP\END\SEGMENT\ DAP/ICP command.

-- End Address Offset: Represents the 16-bits added to the shifted segment address. - End Address Segment: Represents the 16-bits which is shifted left by 4 bits and summed with the 16-bit offset value to yield the 20-bit absolute address.
+• End Address Offset: Represents the 16-bits added to the shifted segment address.

+• End Address Segment: Represents the 16-bits that is shifted left by 4 bits and summed with the 16-bit offset value to yield the 20-bit absolute address.